 The digital inputs and outputs of the system meet the standard requirements for IEC 61162-1.
-Inputs and pulse outputs are optoisolated as shown on page 19.
+Inputs and pulse outputs are optoisolated as shown in "JB60CD Connection methods" on page 19.
 To make these work, it is necessary to apply a voltage and a resistance in series to the (XXXXX)A pin, as shown.
-The nature of this type of connection is such that the installation requires an external voltage (4-30 V) to function.
+The nature of this type of connection is such that the installation requires an external voltage (5-24 V) to function.
 A positive voltage is required on pin marked (XXXXX)A. GND or negative on pin (XXXXX)B. Alarm output uses a standard relay are COM (8), NO (9), NC (10), on J400.